pschool-in/curriculum/content/grammar/new-topics/adjective.5.md

 ```
 Iceland is *colder than* Spain.
-I drive *more careful* than my father.
+I drive *more carefully* than my father.
 English is *easier than* Japanese.
 My son is *taller than* his father.
 An elephant is *stronger* than Kangaroo.